blaizedsouza/c24-sample-springperformance/Readme.md

 * c24-springone-retail-demo.
 This is the receipt parsing demonstration I used to tune an SI flow with increasing file volumes and size.

-Both projects can be imported into SpringSource Tool Suite (STS) as an existing STS Java project.
-All tests can be run by clicking on the relevant Java file and selecting Run As->Java Application
+Both projects can be imported into SpringSource Tool Suite (STS) or Eclipse as an existing Java project (General -> Existing Projects into Workspace).
+All tests can be run by clicking on the relevant Java file and selecting Run As -> Java Application

 Please see the Readme.md in the individual projects for more information.